Welcome to Spring Hill

 Cellphones and other electronic communication devices (ECD) must remain off and put away at all other times during the school day.
 Exceptions may be made in special circumstances with prior approval from the principal or designee.
 A student may not use a cellular telephone or other ECD at any time if disruptive to other students’ instructional time.
 During school and school-sponsored activities, students will comply with administrative or staff member directives relating to the use of cellular phones and other ECDs.Spring Hill policy for inappropriate use of phones:1st infraction: The student's phone will be confiscated and put in the office and the student must pick it up at the end of the day.2nd infraction: The phone will be confiscated and kept in the office until a parent can pick up the phone.3rd infraction: The student needs to submit the cell phone to the office at the beginning of the day and come down at the end of the day to get it back.

 Nuisance and Dangerous Items

 Toys, IPODS, hand-held electronic games, or other distracting items should not be brought to school.
 Cell phones are permitted but should be kept in a safe place and remain OFF during school hours.
-Cell phones and other such items will be confiscated by the teacher and held in the school office until parents are contacted.
-Parents must come to the school to retrieve confiscated items.
-Weapons, look alike weapons, sharp objects, matches, lighters, laser pens, etc. are not allowed at school.
+Cell phones and other items will be confiscated by the teacher and held in the school office until parents are contacted.
+Parents must come to school to retrieve confiscated items.
+Weapons, look-alike weapons, sharp objects, matches, lighters, laser pens, etc. are not allowed at school.
 Possession of such items will result in disciplinary action.

 Reporting Dangerous Information